CoNiC-Lab/.github/README.md

 While the tools above can be used together as part of the CoNiC ecosystem, several are designed to function as fully independent, standalone packages:

 - **[neurolytics](https://github.com/conic-lab/neurolytics)**: A comprehensive toolkit for neural data analysis that can be used with any neural data source
-- **[linguistic-tasks](https://github.com/conic-lab/linguistic-tasks)**: A library of cognitive tasks focused on language and sequence processing

 ## Getting Started